MS Diet and Nutritional Approaches to Treatment

 Modified guidelines for the Paleo diet include the following recommendations:

-3. Do no consume any dairy, eggs or gluten containing grains.
+- Do not consume any dairy, eggs or gluten containing grains.

 A strict Paleo diet may result in deficiencies in folic acid, thiamine and vitamin B6 (due to reduced intake of cereals), calcium and vitamin D (due to lack of dairy intake) and insufficient caloric intake without appropriate nutritional advice.